isomorphic-software/smartclient-docs/kb_topics/browserZoom.md

 #### Internet Explorer

 *   IE may draw "seams" on [EdgedCanvas](../classes/EdgedCanvas.md#class-edgedcanvas) objects, which are faint antialiasing artifacts between the images used to make up the `EdgedCanvas`.
 This affects [drop shadows](../classes/Canvas.md#attr-canvasshowshadow) and showing edges with a high [Canvas.edgeSize](../classes/Canvas.md#attr-canvasedgesize).
+See issue [808337](https://connect.microsoft.com/IE/Feedback/Details/808337/IE11-still-shows-odd-lines-on-image-nine-patched-with-CSS-background-position).
 *   Phantom borders may appear between table cells and other content that should be adjacent with no separation.
 This issue is also thought to be the cause of a line appearing below a selected [TabSet](../classes/TabSet.md#class-tabset) tab at certain zoom levels.
+See issues [808838](https://connect.microsoft.com/IE/Feedback/Details/808838/css-border-radius-and-zoom-issues) and [814033](https://connect.microsoft.com/IE/Feedback/Details/814033/weird-lines-when-zoom-set-to-150).
 *   SVG content may disappear at high zoom levels.
+See issue [782997](https://connect.microsoft.com/IE/Feedback/Details/782997/svg-isnt-shown-on-high-zoom-levels-in-ie10).

 #### Safari and WebKit